garyokeeffe/NSA/README.md

 ## Usage

 After successful deployment, you can access the Flask application via the URL of the API Gateway that was created.
 You can find this URL in the Outputs section of the CloudFormation stack in the AWS Management Console.
-Hit the `/verify` endpoint to verify that the Nostr Serverless API has been successfully configured.
+Hit the `/verify` endpoint to verify that the Nostr Serverless API has been successfully configured (this will post a message from your account to the following relays: "wss://nos.lol", "wss://nostr.bitcoiner.social", "wss://relay.damus.io").
 If you need to confirm your API gateway URL, run the following command:
 ```bash
 aws cloudformation describe-stacks --stack-name STACK_NAME --query 'Stacks[].Outputs'
 ```
-(remember to replace `STACK_NAME` with the name of your stack (which is defined in the parameter section of your `cloudformationtemplate.yaml` file).
+(remember to replace `STACK_NAME` with the name of your stack (which is defined when you ran `aws cloudformation deploy` in the last step).